ProcStack/procstack.github.io/docs/pxlNav/Whats_pxlNav.htm.md

       Make scenes in any 3D CGI software,

-& use pxlNav to walk through it in a browser!
+& use pxlNav to walk through them in a web browser!

 Set up collision objects, teleporters, animated textures, items to pick up, and more,